bmcurutan/RottenTomatoesWannabe/README.md

 The following **additional** features are implemented:

-- [x] 3D touch to preview the movie details screen from the list screen
 - [x] Launch screen with image and title
 - [x] Added additional movie details on the individual movie pages (i.e., Rating, Release Date)
 - [x] Zoomable photo view (Lab 1) - open movie poster in the full screen as a modal